-160 AIR CONDITIONING AND HEATING SYSTEMS
+160 AIR CONDITIONING AND HEATING SYSTEMS 3 UNITS

-2 hours lecture, 3 hours laboratory Study of refrigeration principles with emphasis on servicing, diagnosing, testing and repair or replacement of components.
+Study of refrigeration principles with emphasis on servicing, diagnosing, testing and repair or replacement of components.
 Emphasis on practical experience performing actual repairs.
 Students will be required to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Preparation for ASE A-7 Certification and EPAapproved CFC Technician Certification.